paradigmn/ultrastar_pitch/README.md

 `pip install pyinstaller pywin32 setuptools pypiwin32`

 The software used to generate the binary is called pyinstaller.
 The build recipe is called setup.spec.
 It links to the get_pitch.py script in the example folder.
 To build your own application the MODULE variable within the recipe needs to be changed to your own script.
 The same goes for FFMPEG_DIR, if your ffmpeg.exe isn't located in the standard folder.

 To generate the executable, change to your working directory and run
 `pyinstaller setup.spec`

 ### implementation
 The software takes a timed USDX file and the corresponding audio file.
 The song is converted into a mono wav file and gets split into the predefined syllables.
 These chunks will then be separated into blocks to be fourier transformed and averaged.
 The fft gets iterated and the base tone is added to its first two harmonics.
 The greatest value is expected to be the desired pitch.

+The deep learning analysis was trained by a large karaoke database.
+It uses an averaged 2048 samples fft like the original algorithm but performing much better.
+The training data was filtered beforehand by checking the label against the prediction of the algorithm.
+The model structure can be derived from its name.
+E.g: "keras\_tf\_1025\_240\_120\_12\_fft\_0.model" stands for a Keras model, which uses the Tensorflow backend.
+It takes 1025 input values, has two hidden layers with 240 and respectively 120 nodes and 12 outputs.
+Furthermore the input was fft transformed and the model revision is 0.

+You can build and load your own model for analysis.
+The necessary parameter and methods are listed below.

 ### accuracy
-The precision of this method vary strongly with the analyzed audio.
+The precision of this method vary greatly with the analyzed audio.
 For example a ballad with slow background music and a strong female voice can get an accuracy of over 90%, while a rock song with loud background music and a rough male voice can drop below 30%.

+The average accuracy of the original approach is 54%, while the deep learning one is about 75% correct.

 ### functionality